TowerYsable/SASE/Readme.md

 - VoiceBank+DEMAND can be accessed from this [link]([## SUPERSEDED: THIS DATASET HAS BEEN REPLACED. ## Noisy speech database for training speech enhancement algorithms and TTS models](https://datashare.ed.ac.uk/handle/10283/1942?show=full))
 - CommonVoice(Chinese) [link](https://commonvoice.mozilla.org/zh-CN/datasets) +Noise92 [link]([NOISEX (cmu.edu)](http://www.speech.cs.cmu.edu/comp.speech/Section1/Data/noisex.html))

-> The data processing code will be compiled and made public as soon as possible.

 ### 2. Train on the VoiceBank+DEMAND dataset

 - python main.py